-On the first day of the Meghalaya temple festival, the members of the chief`s clan kill pigs for the feast.
+On the first day of the Mizoram temple festival, the members of the chiefs clan kill pigs for the feast.
 Pork in big quantities is eaten and lot of Zu is consumed.
-This day was called Lushai Vawk Tlah Ni, which literally means the day on which the Lushias kill pigs as offerings to the God in temples.
-The Mizoram Temple Festivals are grandly observed in the state with the passionate participation of people from all age groups.
+This day is called Lushai Vawk Tlah Ni, which literally means the day on which the Lushias kill pigs as offerings to the God in temples.
+The festival is grandly observed in the state with the passionate participation of people from all age groups.

-On the second day, members of the other kinfolk in the village would kill their pigs for the village feast.
-On the third day, known as Kut day, Zu would be taken in the houses in which someone had died during that very year.
-On this day before sunset in the evening people particularly mother and children dressed in their best attire and gathered in the open space in the village at the Lungdawh, which is a stone platform put up as a memorial to the dead.
-They brought with them rice, boiled eggs and meat after making a short prayer to their tribal God.
-In case anyone did not want to have the food, one would try to force the food down the throat of his friends.
-This ritual was known as Chhawnghnawt.
-After sunset the young boys and girls assembled together in the houses of well-to-do-villagers and would spend the night in drinking, singing and dancing.
+On the second day, members of the other kinfolk in the village kill their pigs for the village feast.
+On the third day, known as Kut day, Zu is taken in the houses in which someone had died during that very year.
+On this day before sunset in the evening, people particularly mother and children dressed in their best attire gather in the open space in the village at the Lungdawh, which is a stone platform put up as a memorial to the dead.
+They bring with them rice, boiled eggs and meat after making a short prayer to their tribal God.
+In case anyone does not want to have the food, one would try to force the food down the throat of his friend.
+This ritual is known as Chhawnghnawt.
+After sunset the young boys and girls assemble together in the houses of well-to-do-villagers and spend the night in drinking, singing and dancing.

-The next day was known as Zupui Ni or the day of drinking a particular type of liquor called Zupui that was brewed from well-husked rice.
+The next day is known as Zupui Ni or the day of drinking a particular type of liquor called Zupui which is brewed from well-husked rice.
 In the evening before sunset, young men and girls dressed in their best would gather in the open space of the village for singing and dancing.
-They formed a circle for the sacred dance in which the young men gave their arms across girls and stood alternate between the boys.
-Within the circle the drummer or gong beater stood, who chanted while the young people would sing and move slowly keeping time with the song.
-This dance was known as Chai dance and the children of the village would go on serving the dancing boys and girls Zu of the best variety in bamboo cups, during the dance.
+They form a circle for the sacred dance in which the young men give their arms across girls and stand alternate between the boys.
+Within the circle, the drummer or gong beater stand and chant while the young people sing and move slowly keeping time with the song.
+This dance is known as Chai dance and the children of the village go on serving the dancing boys and girls Zu of the best variety in bamboo cups, during the dance.

 The next day is called Zuthingni that marks the day of drinking a special type of Zu.
-On this day of this particular Mizoram Temple Festival, there would be a general dance in the village where all the villagers pray for a while.
+On this day of this particular Mizoram temple festival, a general dance is performed in the village where all the villagers pray for a while.
 Zu drinking is innate in any kind of religious celebration in Mizoram.
-The dance of the villages continued day and night until the Zu supply would run short.
-The last day of this Mizoram Temple Festival was known as Ziapur ni or the day of rest after eating and drinking.
-On this day, people relaxed after hectic days of festivals.
-They believed, going back to the jungle after these religious ceremonies would bring them bad luck.
+The dance of the villages continues day and night until the Zu supply runs short.
+The last day of this Mizoram temple festival is known as Ziapur ni or the day of rest after eating and drinking.
+On this day, people relax after hectic days of festivals.
+They believe going back to the jungle after these religious ceremonies would bring them bad luck.